 who we are

 The North Carolina Early Intervention Branch (NCEI) is a part of the N.C.
 Division of Public Health.
 It is the lead agency for the N.C.
 Infant-Toddler Program (ITP).
 The Infant-Toddler Program provides supports and services for families and their children, birth to three who have special needs.
 Research shows that this time period is critical.
 It offers a window of opportunity to make a positive difference in how a child develops and learns.
-Eighteen Children's Developmental Services Agencies (CDSAs) across North Carolina work with local service providers to help families help their children succeed.
+Sixteen Children's Developmental Services Agencies (CDSAs) across North Carolina work with local service providers to help families help their children succeed.

 Children aged zero to three with certain levels of developmental delay or established conditions, and their families, are eligible for the ITP.
 No family is denied services because of the inability to pay.